 Another helpful planning strategy is to ensure your children eat before leaving the house.
 It’s best to plan outings when they’re less likely to be hungry.
 Just in case, have healthy snacks and drinks on hand while you’re out and about.
 You’ll thank yourself later.

 Many two-year-olds don’t like change.
-If this describes your child, try to let them know ahead of time what is going to happen.
-Tell them 10 or 15 minutes before you have to go someplace so they can start transitioning from one situation to another.
+If this describes your child, try to let them know ahead of time what will happen.
+Tell them 10-15 minutes before you have to go somewhere or switch an activity so they can start transitioning from one situation to another.
 This will give them time to absorb the information and anticipate what is coming next.

-Understand your toddler’s abilities.
-Recognize they are growing up (often faster than you’d like) and they are able to do things they couldn’t in the past.
-Give them activities which will allow them to show off what they can do.
+Recognize your child is growing up (often faster than you’d like), and they can do things they were unable to in the past.
+Give your kids activities that will allow them to show off what they can do.
 Doing so will also help them remain occupied to avoid the “terrible two” behaviors.
-Make a big deal out of their putting their clothes in their dresser or helping you set the table.
-Find things they can do which will give them a reason to shine and for you to be proud of their achievements.
+Make a big deal out of them putting their clothes in their dresser or helping you set the table.
+Find small things they can achieve which will give them a reason to shine and for you to be proud of their accomplishments.

 Try following these parenting tips to tackle the terrible twos.
 Be mindful of the importance of planning and learn to anticipate both your child’s needs and their reactions over time.
 Try to speak to your kids in ways they can understand without lengthy explanations.
 Take a deep breath, and know that this challenge will end soon, leading to another exciting period of learning and growth for your child that is easier than the last.